NeurodataWithoutBorders/nwb-guide/docs/developer_guide.rst

 Testing
 ---------------------------

+We use Chromatic on the Storybook to test changes to front-end components as well as to demonstrate example cases of what those components would look like on a real project.

-We use :pytest:`pytest <>` for testing.
+We use :pytest:`pytest <>` for testing the back-end manager and REST API.
 To run the tests, simply run ``pytest`` in the root directory of the repository.

 .. _style:

 Coding Style
 ---------------------------

+For all JavaScript code on the frontend, we use the :prettier-code-formatter:`prettier code formatter <>` with parameters defined in the ``prettier.config.js`` configuration file.

 For all Python code on the backend, we use the :black-coding-style:`black coding style <>` with parameters defined in the ``pyproject.toml`` configuration file.

-For all JavaScript code on the frontend, we use the :prettier-code-formatter:`prettier code formatter <>` with parameters defined in the ``prettier.config.js`` configuration file.

 Pre-Commit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^